kubo-azu/Click-qPCR/README.md

 -   **Diagnostics Tab:**

-    -   Run a series of internal checks on the sample data to verify that all core calculation and statistical functions of the app are working correctly.
+    -   This tab provides a self-testing function for the application.
+When you click the "Run Diagnostics" button, the app uses its built-in sample data to automatically test that three of its core functions are working correctly:

+        1. Sample Data Loading: Confirms that the data can be loaded without issues.
+        2. ΔCq Analysis Validation: Verifies that the ΔCq calculation and t-test correctly detect an expected statistically significant difference.
+        3. ΔΔCq Analysis Validation: Verifies that the ΔΔCq (Fold Change) calculation and t-test also correctly show an expected significant result.

+    -   If all tests show "Passed ✅", you can be confident that the app's basic calculation and statistical processing capabilities are functioning as intended.
+This is useful for verifying the app's integrity, especially when running the code in a local environment or after making modifications.

 ## Installation and Usage